Article - 4 minute read

 Schedule a Veterinary Discussion

 Even if results are normal, discuss findings with your veterinarian.
 Ask which values they monitored specifically for your cat’s age and health status.
+Remember, blood work is just one part of assessing your cat’s bodily fluids for underlying health issues.

 Request Explanations in Plain Language